decentrio/aio-bot/app/README.md

 3. Use the command `/newbot` to create a new bot.
 4. Follow the instructions to set a name and username for your bot.
 5. After completing the setup, BotFather will provide you with a token. **Keep this token secure!**

+### Step 2: Set up Telegram bot
+1. Add bot token to Telegram section in configuration file.
+2. **IMPORTANT**: This bot works in `single` mode only.
+Don't modify `mode` parameter in configuration file.